-Syria has been on my mind since the day I evacuated, April 26, 2011.
+Syria has been on my mind since I evacuated — April 26, 2011.
 My friends Bassel, Zaki, and Karam drove me to a bus station in the outskirts of Aleppo where I boarded an almost empty bus to Lebanon at 2AM.
 I never imagined things would get this bad.
-I read newspaper articles, blogs, Facebook posts; I watch videos on YouTube, listen to news reports; I follow vetted Twitter users who are inside Syria; I call friends and relatives on a weekly basis — and still, it is difficult to know exactly what is happening inside the country.
-My heart aches for all the Syrians who have lost their lives and livelihood during this bloody conflict.
-And my thoughts and prayers go to all those who remain trapped inside.

 I love to walk around for hours deep in the labyrinth of souks that interweave the old city in Aleppo.
 I lose myself in the crowds, chat with vendors, drink coffee with strangers, and take in my surroundings.
 It’s an exhilarating feeling.
 The chatter, the people, the sales, the merchandise–it’s all a very lively experience.

 Continue reading “Stuffed chard and a day in the souk” →

 I just got back from Aleppo last week and have already made this sauce twice.
 I had it for the first time alongside grilled chicken, but I’m convinced this sauce goes with everything.
 It’s that good.
 I’m not even kidding you.